๐Ÿ”’Deviance and Social Control

 • Utilitarian justification weighs outcomes over rules, often invoked in survival situations or civil disobedience

-Compare: Appeal to Higher Loyalties vs. Defense of Necessity—both claim moral justification, but higher loyalties emphasizes who you're loyal to while necessity emphasizes what situation demanded action.
+Compare: Appeal to Higher Loyalties vs. Defense of Necessity: both claim moral justification, but higher loyalties emphasizes who you're loyal to while necessity emphasizes what situation demanded action.
 Both challenge the idea that deviance equals immorality.

 Self-Entitlement: Techniques That Assert Rights to Deviance

 These techniques rest on the belief that the individual has earned or deserves the right to break rules.
 The mechanism involves constructing a personal exemption from normal expectations.
+Note that these are extensions of Sykes and Matza's original framework, developed by later researchers.

 Claim of Entitlement